LoicBersier/Haha-yes/readme.md

 npm init -y
 npm install discord.js discord.js-commando
 ```
-If you want to play music with the bot you will need node-opus and ytdl-core
+If you want to play music with the bot you will to first enable the music command by renaming  "music" to "music.js" and after that you need node-opus and ytdl-core
 ```
 npm install node-opus ytdl-core
 ```